isomerpages/govtech-stp/_atp-vietnam/00c-atp-faq.md

 Visitors, who require a visa for travel to Singapore, must separately obtain a valid visa after receiving their ATP approval and before departing for Singapore.

 If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to apply for a visa.

-Visitors may refer to ICA’s [website](https://www.ica.gov.sg/visitor/visitor_entryvisa) for information on visa requirements and application.
+Visitors may refer to ICA [website](https://www.ica.gov.sg/visitor/visitor_entryvisa) for information on visa requirements and application.

 ### **ATP Conditions of Travel**